Filters in unified events

-Filters help you to provide quick access to critical information.
-For example, if you are a firewall administrator and you want to allow or deny specific application access to some users, you can set user search criteria to scan through the firewall logs.
-The event viewer displays event logs that match the search criteria.
+Filters help you quickly access critical information.
+For example, if you want to monitor application access for specific users, you can apply search criteria to isolate relevant firewall logs.
+The event viewer displays only the entries that match your criteria.

 Procedure